microsoft/AzureTipsAndTricks/blog/tip13.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 13 - Demystifying storage in Cloud Shell"
+title: "Tip 13 - Demystifying storage in Cloud Shell"
 excerpt: "Understand what the Azure Cloud Shell is using storage for."
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-09-10 17:00:00
 ---

+#### What's under the hood of Azure Cloud Shell?
 The [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) is something that I've took for granted since it launched at Build 2017.
 I always knew that I could use it to run [CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) commands and didn't really stop to think what is "Under the hood"... until now.

 When you first open the Cloud Shell, you will find that it requires you to create a Storage account.
 The reason for that Storage Account is to persist the scripts, keys, etc that you'll use over and over as you interact with your resources.